Maria-Catherine/Elden-Ring-Boss-Analysis/README.md

 ![](https://github.com/Maria-Catherine/Elden-Ring-Boss-Analysis/blob/main/Visualizations/Physical%20Attacks%20%26%20Boss%20Completion.png?raw=true)

-A difference could be seen in the amount of high absoprtion and resistancce values on the lower completion % group, but I needed to make it more visually clear to reach a confident conclusion
+A difference could be seen in the amount of high absorption and resistance values on the lower completion % group, but I needed to make it more visually clear to reach a confident conclusion

 ## Data Analysis